jakevc/jakevc/content/posts/2019-07-10-snakemake-examples.md

 # Final thougts

-Snakemake has helped me think more effectively about bioinformatics worklow, and generate pipelines with reproducible computaional environments.
+Snakemake has helped me think more effectively about bioinformatics workflow, and generate pipelines with reproducible computational environments.
 With some projects, I will just write a bash script, then I often want to iterate over multiple parameter combinations, and tie together other tools realizing I can just put it all together in a Snakemake pipeline.
 Using Snakemake helps me think clearly about the flow of data throughout my project.

 Another useful feature is the [Snakemake Wrappers Repository](https://snakemake-wrappers.readthedocs.io/en/stable/) which exposes the use of test-driven development and continuous integration practices to maintain more reliable execution of commonly used bioinformatics tools.
 I will probably write more Snakemake examples, as they would have helped me when learning Snakemake, and hope others may find them useful in the learning process.